 This course will explore instructional planning, assessment and intervention strategies for students with significant disabilities in the general and special education classroom.
 We will also explore how to support students' needs and development in context of home and community.
-Prerequisite: Educ 304 and Educ 216.
-Co-requisite: Educ 308.
-Every Spring semester.
+Prerequisite: EDUC 304 and EDUC 216.
+Co-requisite: EDUC 308.
+Offered annually during the spring semester.
 (3 sem. hrs.).